wang-yitao/wang-yitao.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Welcome!
 You have bumped into Yuan's personal website.
-I am now a PhD student in [Materials Science and Engineering](https://mse.berkeley.edu/) at [UC Berkeley](https://www.berkeley.edu/) and [Lawrence Berkeley National Laboratory](https://www.lbl.gov/), working with [Prof. Mark Asta](https://asta.mse.berkeley.edu/) on materials under extreme environments in Gen IV molten salt fission reactors (MSR) by leveraging quantum mechanical calculation, scientific computing and machine learning.
+I am now a PhD student in [Materials Science and Engineering](https://mse.berkeley.edu/) at [UC Berkeley](https://www.berkeley.edu/) and [Lawrence Berkeley National Laboratory](https://www.lbl.gov/), working with [Prof. Mark Asta](https://asta.mse.berkeley.edu/) on materials under extreme environments in Gen IV molten salt fission reactors (MSR) by leveraging and developing quantum mechanical calculation and machine learning on supercomputers.

 **My research interests** broadly lie in computational materials physics and chemistry at the atomic and molecular levels, with an emphasis on the theory and application of *ab-initio* calculations, molecular dynamics, and machine learning to tackle challenges across energy, materials, pharmaceutics, devices, and computing.